TylerYep/blog/_posts/2019-07-01-welcome-home.md

 # Why Keep a Blog?

 I debated for a long time whether making a blog was worthwhile.
 I'm not obsessed with the idea of having a ton of followers or maintaining a large reader-base, and I haven't really done anything revolutionary in the first 20 years of my life.
-I'm just a regular person!

 So why keep a blog?
 What's the purpose of making my thoughts public, and writing posts about what I'm up to, if I don't want the public image?